 But there’s a fine line between resilience and self-destruction, and I was tap-dancing all over it.

-If you’re feeling constantly anxious, dreading everyday tasks, or just feeling like life has lost its meaning – those are some serious red flags.
+If you’re feeling constantly anxious, dreading everyday tasks, or just feeling like life has lost its meaning, like just absolutely empty – those are some serious red flags.

 Don’t be like me and wait until you’re at your breaking point.